thomaseding/radix/README.md

 Install from Hackage.
 ```
 $ cabal update
-$ cabal install up
+$ cabal install radix
 ```

-These will install the `up` command.
+These will install the `radix` command.

 --------